n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 :::

-The fallback for a <abbr>ZWJ</abbr> gendered person sequence is a generic "person" emoji followed by a gender symbol.
+The fallback for a <abbr title="Zero-Width Joiner">ZWJ</abbr> gendered person sequence is a generic "person" emoji followed by a gender symbol.

 :::{figure-md}